 Towel bathing is optional after using air dry hose above but I would strongly recommend to towel dry your Tesla paint.
 I often find that I need a lot more than 20 minutes to remove water pellets from the paint using the air hose.
 Also, the spotless rinse cycle is not very effective.
 The water caplets stay on the paint and leave marks if not dried promptly.

 One other disadvantage in self service car washes is the soap brush is not very effective in cleaning out the dirt.

 As you can see in the photo above, there is still quite a bit of dirt left on the paint.
 Note, when car is wet in the car wash, it is virtually impossible to see this.

 In summary, my experience with self service car washes is good.
 This is a great way to efficiently and safely remove large amounts of winter dirt and salt from your paint.
 However, to achieve the best results in washing Tesla, especially with black paint, I feel that I would need to bring my own bucket and mint and avoid soap brush wand.

 Drying Tesla After Wash

-I normally use microfiber towels to dry Tesla after washing.
-Wipe off the water droplets completely from the paint before they dry up.
-While the paint is still wet, start your detailing work described below.
+I normally use microfiber towels to bath Tesla paint after washing.
+Wipe off the water droplets completely from the paint before they dry.
+While the paint is still wet, start your detailing (waxing) work described below.